 Plot: The Moroe High Kendo Team is in seriously bad shape.
-They have very few members and their instructor seems more motivated by food and money than actually helping improve his team.
-However, after building up a decent team of both newbies and experienced kendo fighters for the club in order to fight another school on the basis of a bet between their instructor and his old senpai, both he and the team get rared up and ready to fight harder, get stronger, celebrate the victories and deal with the losses.
+They have very few members and their instructor seems more motivated by food and money than helping improve his team.
+However, after building up a decent team of both newbies and experienced kendo fighters for the club in order to fight another school on the basis of a bet between their instructor and his old senpai, both he and the team get rared up and ready to fight harder, get stronger, celebrate the victories and cope with the losses.

 In fact, the team is in three different tournaments in the entirety of the series and they don’t really put that much emphasis on them.
-I mean, yeah they’re pumped about them but they don’t showcase many matches, they don’t put a huge weight on the outcome and it’s clear that the entire tournament is really about one match or two.
-That’s both…disappointing and refreshing at the same time.
+Yeah, they’re pumped about them, but they don’t showcase many matches, they don’t put a huge weight on the outcome and it’s clear that the entire tournament is really about one match or two.
+That’s both disappointing and refreshing at the same time.

 Let’s talk about the characters.

 Tamaki or Tama is an extremely shy (and by that I mean I had to keep my computer’s volume on high just to understand her most of the time) tiny freshman girl who also happens to be a prodigy at kendo.
-She was taught kendo since the day she was old enough to properly hold a shinai by her father, a well known and respected kendo instructor who runs his own dojo at their house.
-After showcasing her skills with a sword…..well, okay, broom, Kirino is itching to have Tama join their team, but Tama states that she views kendo as more of a chore instead of an enjoyable activity and declines.
+She was taught kendo by her father, a well known and respected kendo instructor who runs his own dojo at their house, since the day she was old enough to properly hold a shinai.

 Later, she finds out that the kendo club is being terrorized by two bullies who are the main reason why the kendo club has lost so many members.
 In defense of the members of the club, she beats the bullies in a match and officially joins the club.

 Tama’s a very nice character and another welcome change from the loud and egotistical main characters that usually spawn up in sports anime.
-She’s also essentially our main focus in the show…..however, you may notice that I used a word that I really hate to use in sports and gaming anime…..’prodigy’.
+She’s also essentially our main focus in the show…..However, you may notice that I used a word that I really hate to use in sports and gaming anime…..’prodigy’.

 Tama’s not without weakness.
 Like I said, she’s incredibly shy to a fault.
 She’s quick to get flustered in situations that she doesn’t know how to deal with, as long as it’s not kendo.
-But when it does come to kendo she’s nearly untouchable.
+But when it does come to kendo, she’s nearly untouchable.

 I say nearly untouchable because her biggest weakness in kendo is when anyone takes the high stance, an advanced stance that Tama’s deceased mother usually took when fighting.
 When people take this stance against her, she always tenses up and becomes extremely distracted.
 However, due to the fact that this stance is for advanced fighters, hardly anyone uses it against her.

 Characters like that almost always have to succumb to the other trope of the ‘fallen hero’.
-Eventually Tama loses a match, and because she’s such a prodigy who has never once lost a match, she is utterly shattered by this revelation that she can indeed lose to the point where she actually resigns from the team.
+Eventually Tama loses a match, and because she’s such a prodigy who has never once lost a match, she is utterly shattered by this revelation that she can indeed lose to the point where she resigns from the team.

-She still viewed kendo as a chore with her ultimate goal being to do nothing but win, and it didn’t help that her team was constantly shoving it in her face that she was a shoe-in and would definitely win no matter what.
+She still viewed kendo as a chore with her ultimate goal being to do nothing but win.
+It didn’t help that her team was constantly shoving it in her face that she was a shoe-in and would definitely win no matter what.
 When she finally lost, she also lost that sense of purpose and had to decide whether she still viewed kendo as a chore or if she now truly enjoyed it.

 Tama has a strong sense of righteousness and justice, which is part of what drives her to join the kendo team to begin with.
-This is due to the fact that Tama’s actually quite the big anime geek, most notably with a Power Rangers (or more to the point, Super Sentai) -type series called Blade Bravers.
-Tama’s soft-spoken and generally passive attitude can easily be felled when Blade Bravers or anime is involved, She’s especially inspired by the leader of the Blade Bravers, the Red Braver, whom she bases much of her personal philosophy on.
+This is due to the fact that Tama’s quite the big anime geek, most notably with a Power Rangers (or more to the point, Super Sentai) -type series called Blade Bravers.
+Tama’s soft-spoken and generally passive attitude can easily be felled when Blade Bravers or anime is involved.
+She’s especially inspired by the leader of the Blade Bravers, the Red Braver, whom she bases much of her personal philosophy on.

-Ishida is the team’s instructor and, at first, he really comes off as a lazy and somewhat flippant kendo instructor.
+Ishida is the team’s instructor and, at first, he really comes off as a lazy and somewhat flippant teacher.
 He leaves most of the team’s activities to the team captain, Kirino, in the beginning and really only becomes inspired to actually make something of his team after gathering more members for a match between his girls’ team and that of his old senpai, Ishibashi, on the basis of a bet.

 Ishida lives paycheck to paycheck and is constantly scrounging together money, even from his students, to barely be able to eat.
-Thus the bet is that Ishibashi will take him out to a sushi dinner if he wins and Ishibashi gets the trophy Ishida won from their last kendo tournament if he loses.
+Thus, the bet is that Ishibashi will take him out to a sushi dinner if he wins and Ishibashi gets the trophy Ishida won from their last kendo tournament if he loses.
 Ishida doesn’t give a crap about the trophy, he just wants the sushi.

 However, he eventually matures and grows to deeply care about his team and wishes nothing more for them than to grow and get stronger while also having as much fun as possible.